-The Lachlan Wetlands: a Dynamic Ecosystem program provides year 11 biology students with the opportunity to collect a variety of data for a depth study exploring ecosystem dynamics within an urban wetland and grey-headed flying fox colony.
+The Lachlan Wetlands: a Dynamic Ecosystem program provides senior biology students with the opportunity to collect a variety of data for a depth study exploring ecosystem dynamics within an urban wetland and grey-headed flying fox colony.
 This program is linked to Module 4.

 Stage 6 Biology (Module 4)